stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

   The ancient brightness was now once more upon the sun, and the old glitter on the waves, whose playful blue shapes had flocked upon that coast ere man was born, and would rejoice unseen when he was forgotten in the sepulchre of time.
-Influenced by these thin assurances, like one who believes the smile of friendship on an enemy&rsquo;s features, I opened my door, and as it swung outward, a black spot upon the inward burst of light, I saw the beach washed clean of any track, as if no foot before mine had disturbed the smooth sand.
-With the quick lift of spirit that follows a period of uneasy depression, I felt&mdash;in a purely yielding fashion and without volition&mdash;that my own memory was washed clean of all the mistrust and suspicion and disease-like fear of a lifetime, just as the filth of the water&rsquo;s edge succumbs to a particularly high tide, and is carried out of sight.
+Influenced by these thin assurances, like one who believes the smile of friendship on an enemy's features, I opened my door, and as it swung outward, a black spot upon the inward burst of light, I saw the beach washed clean of any track, as if no foot before mine had disturbed the smooth sand.
+With the quick lift of spirit that follows a period of uneasy depression, I felt--in a purely yielding fashion and without volition--that my own memory was washed clean of all the mistrust and suspicion and disease-like fear of a lifetime, just as the filth of the water's edge succumbs to a particularly high tide, and is carried out of sight.
 There was a scent of soaked, brackish grass, like the mouldy pages of a book, commingled with a sweet odour born of the hot sunlight upon inland meadows, and these were borne into me like an exhilarating drink, seeping and tingling